 Ex: biog finds biography, biographical, biogeochemical

-DVDs and videos are located in the Multimedia Center, which is Room G122, on the ground floor of the Rush Rhees Library.
+Moving Images are located in the Art/Music Library on the ground floor of the Rush Rhees Library.

-Loan period for DVDs and videos is 1 week.
-There is a limit of one renewal on DVDs.
+Loan period for Moving Images is 1 week.
+There is a limit of 5 DVDs with one renewal for each.

-Only current students, faculty, staff, and proxy borrowers with a current UR ID are eligible to borrow DVD's and videocassettes.
+Only current students, faculty and staff with a current UR ID are eligible to borrow DVDs and videocassettes.

-Videos and DVDs in the FMS Special Collection circulate to River Campus faculty and select grad students only.
-Other students, faculty and staff may view these items in the Multimedia Center.
+Moving Images in the FMS Special Collection circulate to River Campus faculty and select grad students only.
+Other students, faculty and staff may view these items in the Art/Music Library.

-There are no overdue fines on videos and DVDs, unless the item is 2 weeks overdue; at that time the item will be designated "lost" and the patron will incur a $50 fine.
+There are no overdue fines on Moving Images, unless the item is 2 weeks overdue; at that time the item will be designated "lost" and the patron will incur a $50 fine.
 This fine will be removed upon the return of the DVD or video.

 Databases provide access to a variety of content: articles, books, journals, newspapers, disserations, images, data sources, chemical structures, patents, etc. Each database has its own distinctive purpose and mix.